Analysis of statically determinate structures;

 Accommodations for Pregnant Students

-school from applying any rule related to a
+also prohibits a school from applying any rule related to a student's

 https://www.memphis.edu/oie/resources/.